SalvadorLopezTactos/unifinRediseno/sidecar/CONTRIBUTING.md

 ## Building

-You can build Sidecar by running `gulp`.
+You can build Sidecar by running `gulp build` (or simply `gulp` since `build` is the default task).
 This will minify all the JavaScript and output it in the minified folder.
+If you need to debug in sidecar it is preferable to use `gulp build --dev`.
+This way, the output will not be mangled and using breakpoints in the dev tools works better.

 Additionally, to ease development, you can run `gulp watch` in the built folder in background and whenever a change is done in any of the sidecarFiles, sidecar will be automatically rebuilt.